Group Faults Falana on Jonathan’s Eligibility for 2023 Presidential Election

 A socio-political group under the platform of the Law & Order Group, has faulted the submissions of senior lawyer, Mr. Femi Falana, SAN, on the eligibility of former President Goodluck Jonathan for the 2023 presidential election.

-This came just as colourful and intimidating posters of Jonathan dotted major streets in Kano yesterday.
-The posters with inscription, “2023 Our hope, Our Solution, were strategically pasted to catch the attention of the city dwellers.

-The posters were mainly passed within and around the Kano business district that housed half of the city population.

-Falana, had on a national television submitted that Jonathan could not contest the 2023 presidency because of a new constitutional provisions that foreclosed him from participating.
+Falana, had on a national television submitted that Jonathan cannot contest the 2023 presidency because of a new constitutional provisions that foreclosed him from participating.

 According to Falana, Section 137 (3) of the Constitution of the Federal Republic of Nigeria, 1999 (as amended) forbids a person who completed the tenure of another from serving beyond a single term.